anthonyjatoba/DeepLearning.ai-MLOps-notes/course2_week1.md

 - Pure supervised learning

 Disadvantages
-- Quality consistency: datasets dificult for human labeling
+- Quality consistency: datasets difficult for human labeling
 - It can be slow
 - It can be expensive (specialists)
 - Small dataset curation